 How to Help

 One of our volunteers has a large family.
 Each year a different family member chooses a place to donate their contributions at the holiday season.
-During her year, she graciously chosen for everyone's contribution to go to Project FEED.
+During her year, she graciously chose for everyone's contribution to go to Project FEED.
 We value their thoughtfulness and thought we'd pass along the idea.

 One of our clients has been homeless but just got an apartment.
 We helped give his kitchen its first contents.
 Another client lost all her savings because of a medical problem and no insurance.
 Others have just lost jobs and are looking for another but in the interim need help.
 Others are unexpectedly supporting relatives who are without homes and needing shelter.